 My first impression after I got over the shock of our good fortune was how small the stage looked, and the studio itself.
-The announcer said the head count was around 3,500 but it didn’t seem like that many at all.
-The stage appears much bigger on television then it does in person.
+The announcer said the headcount was around 3,500 but it didn’t seem like that many at all.
+The stage appears much bigger on television than it does in person.

 I have to say I’m a very lucky and blessed person having experienced some pretty cool opportunities such as this Biggest Loser Finale as well as our trip to Chicago to tape a Hooked on Phonics Commercial.
 Not your average everyday type of events.

 After the finale, we decided to grab some much-needed dinner.
 We hiked back up the mountain to City Walk, in which we froze our butts off, and had dinner at Bubba Gumps.

 The shrimp dishes were pretty darn good.
 My husband and I each got a different dish and split them.
 I loved this cute little display and service.
 The drinks were on a ping pong paddle and the sign here is used to signal your waiter.
 If you have the sign at Run Forest Run that means you are good and don’t need anything.
 If you switch it to Stop Forest Stop then that means you need something.
 We never really got a chance to change the sign, they weren’t extremely busy being a Tuesday night.

 After dinner, we headed back to the show in which we were able to attend the after-party with the Biggest Loser contestants at the hotel.
 Tune in Thursday for some photos.